gmcninch-tufts/math87-lecture-notebooks/week7/week7--matching.md

 <!-- #region slideshow={"slide_type": "subslide"} -->
 **Remark:** Here is a way to visualize the statement of the theorem.
 Consider a group of $n$ companies who are interested in hiring from a group of $n$ recent college graduates.
 These $2n$ entities form the vertices of a graph.
 All graduates will take any job, but certain companies will only hire certain graduates -- the conditions "company x will hire graduate y" determine the edges of the graph, which is bi-partite.
 In this setting, a perfect matching represents an hiring outcome where each graduate gets a job and each company gets an employee.

-The Theorem says that if each collection of $n$ companies is willing to hire at least $n$ of the graduates, a perfect matching can be achieved.
+The Theorem says that if for each $m \le n$, each collection of $m$ companies is willing to hire at least $m$ of the graduates, a perfect matching can be achieved.

 You can read more about [the theorem here](https://en.wikipedia.org/wiki/Hall%27s_marriage_theorem).
 <!-- #endregion -->